How to Become a Psychologist in New Jersey

 The first part is a multiple-choice examination but the second part will involve an oral examination administered by the Board.
 This part will be more specific regarding New Jersey’s laws and code of ethics in relation to psychology.
 The average cost of this examination is $600.

-The Bureau of Labor Statistics reports that as of May 2011, there were 3,000 clinical, counseling and school psychologists in the state of New Jersey.
-These psychologists earned an annual median wage of $96,200.
-The median wage is defined as the “center line,” meaning that half of all psychologists in the state of New Jersey earn more than $96,200 while the other half earn less than this amount.
-Nationally, the lowest 10% of psychologists earned lower than $39,060 per year while the top 10% earned higher than $110,410.
+The Bureau of Labor Statistics reports that as of May 2022, there were 4,230 clinical, counseling, school, and other types of psychologists in the state of New Jersey.
+These psychologists earned an annual average wage between $94,010 and $164,110 depending on specialty.
+Nationally, the lowest 10% of clinical and counseling psychologists earned lower than $42,760 per year while the top 10% earned higher than $168,790.

 - New Jersey Counselor Licensing